falkr/ttm4175/pages/iot-devices.md

 You can figure out these more detailed questions in different ways:

 * Browsing an API documentation, like when you follow the links to the functions above.
 Such API documentation is often generated by extracting the comments in the source code, and for good libraries they should give you a complete picture.
 * Tool Support as offered in Visual Studio offers auto-completion.
 Just place your cursor after the dot of a variable.
-If the tool can infer which type the variable as, and if it finds the source code for the library where that type is defined it can show you a popup window that explains the function call.
-You can trigger the popup window by pressing `Shift-Space`.
+If the tool can infer which type the variable has, and if it finds the source code for the library where that type is defined, it can show you a popup window that explains the function call.
+You can also trigger the popup window by pressing `Shift-Space`.

 ---